 What is the income limit for food stamps in Kansas? #

-Most families with gross income up to 130% of the federal poverty level, about $2,380 a month for a family of three, qualify for food assistance.
+Most families in Kansas with gross income up to 130% of the federal poverty level, about $2,495 a month for a family of three, qualify for food assistance.

 How do I apply for food stamps in Kansas? #

 Applying for assistance is easy.
 You may apply for Kansas Food Assistance in person at your nearest DCF Service Center.
-For you convenience, online applications are also available at DCF Self-Service Portal (SSP).
+For your convenience, SNAP applications are also available online at DCF Self-Service Portal (SSP).

 Applicants who are entitled to “expedited food assistance” should have their first benefits within 7 calendar days of the application date.